Victor Meldrew

 Victor Meldrew is a fictional character in the BBC One sitcom One Foot in the Grave, created by David Renwick and portrayed by Richard Wilson.
 The character epitomised the archetypal grumpy old man.
 Meldrew is a foil for the bothersome aspects of children, cars, animals, power cuts and next-door neighbours.

 The character was created specifically for Wilson, with whom Renwick had worked on the series Hot Metal, though Wilson initially turned the part down as at 53, he felt he was too young to play the 60-year-old Meldrew.
 Renwick considered Les Dawson for the part before Wilson changed his mind.

+Victor is the only character to appear in every episode of the show.

 Character

 In the first episode, Meldrew, aged 60, is forced into early retirement from his job as a security guard when the office where he worked installs an automatic security system (which he describes as "being replaced by a box").
 The series follows Meldrew as he tries to fill his new-found leisure with odd jobs and unusual idiosyncrasies, or to get a new job.
 However, he regularly finds himself mistreated, misunderstood or simply the victim of bad luck, and consequently leads to his complaining heartily.

-Meldrew is famous for his catchphrase, "I don't believe it!!", an expression of discontent which was actually used fairly infrequently.
-Quite often, he stops short at "I don't ...".
-According to Wilson, this is because series creator Renwick wanted to avoid overusing it.
+Meldrew is famous for his catchphrase, "I don't believe it!!" (copied exactly from Trevor Baxter playing Professor Litefoot in the final episode of The Talons of Weng-Chiang).
 Other frequently used expressions of exasperation are "Unbe-lieeeve-able!", "What in the name of bloody hell?!" and "In the name of sanity!"
 Victor is something of a hypochondriac, keeping a medical dictionary with him to look up every ailment he believes has befallen him (Margaret describes it as "browsing through to see what he can die of next").

 The series was so successful that in the United Kingdom, "Victor Meldrew" has become a byword for a bitter and complaining elderly man.
-However, both Renwick and Wilson himself have disagreed that Victor is an example of this stereotype; Wilson himself once said in an interview that he was a "normal man in a world full of idiots", and he is shown to be more of a tragicomedy character, not bitter and grumpy by nature, but driven to it due to his habit of attracting trouble.
+However, both Renwick and Wilson himself have disagreed that Victor is an example of this stereotype and he is shown to be more of a tragicomedy character, not bitter and grumpy by nature, but driven to it due to his habit of attracting trouble.
 Renwick once pointed out in an interview that the name "Victor" is ironic, since he almost always ends up as the loser.

 In the final episode, "Things Aren't Simple Any More", Meldrew is killed by a hit-and-run driver.
 This eliminated any realistic possibility of a seventh series.
 Passers-by left bouquets of flowers in homage at the filming location, a railway bridge in Shawford, a small village in Hampshire.